j-caussade/event-manager/README.md

 ### SQL Scripts

 - **Schema Script**: Located at `./database/schema.sql`, this script is responsible for creating the database schema, including tables and initial setup.
 It should be used to set up the database structure.

 - **Data Script**: Located at `./database/data.sql`, this script is used to populate the database with initial data.
 It is executed after the schema script to ensure all tables are properly set up before data insertion.

+### Dependencies

+The project relies on the following key dependencies for database interactions:

+- **MySQL2**: A Node.js driver for MySQL, used for direct database queries and connections.
+It provides a simple and efficient way to interact with the MySQL database from the Node.js environment.

 ### Configuration

 - **Environment Variables**: The project uses environment variables to manage database configurations.
-These variables are defined in the `./eventura/.env`.
+These variables are defined in the `.env` file located at the root of the project directory.

-- **Dependencies**:
-  The project relies on the following key dependencies for database interactions:
-  - **MySQL2**: A Node.js driver for MySQL, used for direct database queries and connections.
-  - **Prisma ORM**: An ORM (Object-Relational Mapping) tool used to interact with the database in a more abstract and type-safe manner.
-Prisma simplifies database operations and enhances security by preventing SQL injection and managing database connections efficiently.
+- **Database Connection**: The database connection is managed using MySQL2, a Node.js driver for MySQL.
+The connection setup can be found in the file `./src/utils/db.js`.
+This file contains the configuration and logic for connecting to the MySQL database.